tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/公告/binlog 使用空间计入磁盘总使用空间说明_intl_en.md

 - Two-node and three-node TencentDB for MySQL in newly supported regions: 00:00:00, April 22, 2021 (UTC+8).

 ## Suggestions on Reducing Local Binlog Space
 You can shorten the local binlog retention period in the console.
-For more information, please see [Configuring Local Binlog Retention Policy](https://intl.cloud.tencent.com/document/product/236/40186).
+For more information, see [Configuring Local Binlog Retention Policy](https://intl.cloud.tencent.com/document/product/236/40186).

 ## FAQs
 #### Will the instance expansion and reduction be affected during the upgrade?